 Description of Course:Grade 6 art is aligned with the PDE art standards.
 The art program offers a planned curriculum in design, drawing, painting, printmaking, clay, crafts, and sculpture.
-Grade 6 furthers the combines and further explores concepts of design with shape and form by building on 4th and 5th-grade concepts.
+Grade 6 combines and further explores concepts of design with shape and form by building on 4th and 5th-grade concepts.
 They will advance their clay-making skills by combining and advancing techniques developed in previous grade levels.
 Grade 6 will begin to explore and practice changing the tone of values.
 They will develop vocabulary and craftsmanship through project-based learning.
 Students have opportunities for visual self-expression using a wide variety of tools, materials, and techniques.
-Students rotate between multiple unique art classrooms through the school year to provide diverse opportunities.
+Students rotate between multiple unique art classrooms throughout the school year to provide diverse opportunities.
 The goal of the Art program is to enable students to explore different types of Art media and spark a lifelong interest in Art.

 Course Title: Keyboarding & Computer Applications Grade 6 Department: Business & Technology Education

 Grade Level: 6